clangen/musikcube/README.md

 an ncurses frontend to musikcube.

-musicbox compiles and runs easily on Windows and OSX (and Linux soon).
+musicbox compiles and runs easily on Windows, OSX and Linux.

 it looks something like this on windows: